technohatDev/Movies-Stats-Dashboard/README.md

-# Movies List - Technical Assignment For Vision Dimension Company
+# Movies List - Technical Assignment For Glance Care Company

 This project is a technical assignment for Glance Care Company.
 The project is a simple web application that displays a list of movies.
 The user can search for a movie by its title, and the application will display the list of movies that match the search query.
 The user can filter the movies by their ratings